Phycocyanin - a marine anticancer agent

 • It can enhance cancer therapies by attaching to the scavenger receptors of Tumour Associated Macrophages (6)

-• It has in vitro and in vivo research showing effectiveness against breast cancer, lung cancer, colorectal cancer, prostate cancer, melanoma, leukemia, liver cancer and bone marrow cancer amongst others.
+• It has both in vitro and in vivo research showing effectiveness against breast cancer, lung cancer, colorectal cancer, prostate cancer, melanoma, leukemia, liver cancer and bone marrow cancer amongst others.

-Marine-derived anticancer drugs:
+Marine-derived anticancer drugs

 • Cytarabine (Cytosar-U®) - derived from a Caribbean sponge; approved for the treatment of leukemia